-- Retrieve the cables from the box in which the console was shipped. - 2.
-Using a #2 Phillips screwdriver, remove the two #10 x 1-inch self-tapping screws holding the top cover in place, then lift it off.
-Lift the cover from its front edge first, then disengage its plastic tabs from the recesses on the rear cover into which they fit.
+- 1. Retrieve the cables from the box in which the console was shipped. - 2.
+Using a #2 Phillips screwdriver, remove the two #10 x 1-inch self-tapping screws holding the rear cover in place.
+Pull the upright rear cover back to remove it, then set it aside.